 CBD for Inflammation from Arthritis

 CBD has a long history of ameliorating pain from arthritis, the leading cause of disability in the U.S. today.
 CBD is commonly known as a natural anti-inflammatory for Rheumatoid arthritis (RA), which causes painful inflammation and swollen and stiff joints.
 A 2017 study published in the U.S. National Library of Medicine and National Institutes of Health found that CBD may also be a safe and effective cure for Osteoarthritis (OA) join paint.
-OA is a type of arthritis that causes stiffness in joint cartilage and bones, often impacting the hip, knee and thumb joints.
+OA is a type of arthritis that causes stiffness in joint cartilage and bones, often impacting the hip, knee, and thumb joints.

 From Ibuprofen to Plant-Based CBD for Inflammation Treatment

 Reading the back of a bottle of anti-inflammatory drugs today can be frightening.
-Ibuprofen, aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs) can cause liver damage, ulcers, high blood pressure, dizziness, stroke and a list of other issues.
+Ibuprofen, aspirin, and other nonsteroidal anti-inflammatory drugs (NSAIDs) can cause liver damage, ulcers, high blood pressure, dizziness, stroke, and a list of other issues.
 Because of the liver injury and other serious side effects of these anti-inflammatory drugs, athletes, overworked professionals, and many other folks are seeing the innumerable benefits of upgrading to natural CBD for inflammation and pain management.

-Looking for more information on CBD for inflammation treatment?
+Are you looking for more information on CBD for inflammation treatment?
 Give us a call at 786.953.6838.
 We’d love to chat.
 And, if you’re interested in finding out about cannabis for chronic pain, browse our article, Cannabis for Pain Relief - Exploring the Possibilities.